microsoft/playwright/docs/src/running-tests-python.md

 pytest -s test_example.py
 ```

-To debug a specific test add `-k` followed by the name of the test that you want to debug.
+To debug a specific test, add `-k` followed by the name of the test that you want to debug.

 ```bash tab=bash-bash lang=python
 PWDEBUG=1 pytest -s -k test_get_started_link